TokeniZK/tokenizk-finance/docs/TokeniZK-Finance-proposal516-zkapp-track.md

 #### How TokeniZkBasicToken works

  Since there is not yet a standard custom token interface like ERC20-Token-Interface currently in Minaecosystem,a common custom token interface is designed within TokeniZK platform, along with animplementation named **TokeniZkBasicToken** , working as a template for user to issue his own customtokens.

  All custom tokens issued by this template can be integrated with other platform contracts likeTokeniZkPresale, TokeniZkPrivateSale, TokeniZkAirdrop, TokeniZKLocker, etc.

-**Tips**: More details within 'User Journey Flowcharts' section at proposal link above.
+ _Tips: More details within 'User Journey Flowcharts' section at proposal link above._

 #### How TokeniZkPresale works

  TokeniZkPresale works for two scenarioes: Normal Presale and Fair Presale, which are mainly differently on sales rules & parameters.
 Fair Presale is a special Normal Presale, where there is no hardcap, and everyone will have the same token price after it ends.
 It doesn't matter if you buy first or late.
 Token price = total raised Mina / total tokens for Fair Presale .

  A project team(custom token owner) might launch multi-round presale activities for its issuing custom token, each of which need re-deploy a new **TokeniZkPresale** contract on a newly generated exclusive address’s token account.

-At each preSale contract, before the preSale activity starts, token owner could only configure rules/parameters as listed at ‘solution’section.During this, it’s worth noting on the parameters below:
+ At each preSale contract, before the preSale activity starts, token owner could only configure rules/parameters as listed at ‘solution’ section.During this, it’s worth noting on the parameters below:

 * **whitelist：**